NHSDigital/summary-care-record-api/CONTRIBUTING.md

 linked to an issue.
 If the maintainers cannot understand why a pull request was raised, it will be rejected, so please explain why the changes need to be made (unless it is self-evident).

+### Branch Strategy
+Development branches should be pulled of the develop branch, and the PR raised should go into develop.
+This will then be tested in the `internal-dev` environment and merged into master regularly (which deploys to `int` and after a manual gate to `prod`).

 ### Merge responsibility
 * It is the responsibility of the reviewer to merge branches they have approved.
 * It is the responsibility of the author of the merge to ensure their merge is in a mergeable state.